-If the component is not suitable, you SHOULD create a suitable component, selecting XML component names as follows:
+If the discovered component is unsuitable a suitable component SHOULD be created, selecting XML component names as follows:

-- Create a "dictionary entry" using the ISO 11179 rules as modified by ebXML and UN/CEFACT (see Appendix A). - Create an XML Schema Type derived from ISO 11179-compliant name converted to upper camel case.
+- ◆ Create a "dictionary entry" using the ISO 11179 rules as modified by ebXML and UN/CEFACT (see Appendix A). - ◆ Create an XML Schema Type derived from ISO 11179-compliant name converted to upper camel case.
 You SHOULD document the type with metadata from the FXR, such as the definition, URL to the item, and registry identifier.
 Additionally you SHOULD apply any domain restrictions to the type rather than the element.
-Additionally you MAY document any mappings to authoritative federal data models or data element definitions in the element's definition (see Section 4.3.2). - Create an XML Element that is named according to the ISO 11179derived type name.
-Additionally, you MAY document any mappings to existing standard business terms (Section 3.3.1). - For XML Attributes, use an ISO 11179-compliant name in lower camel case. - For an XML DTD, create elements that are named after ISO 11179compliant names in upper camel case, and document the ISO 11179 name in the DTD as an XML comment. - Register the new element and its relationship to the existing FXR element in the appropriate namespace of the Federal XML Registry. - If no component is found, you SHOULD create XML component names following the rules defined above for unsuitable components, except that there will be no reference to an existing FXR element.
+Additionally you MAY document any mappings to authoritative federal data models or data element definitions in the element's definition (see Section 4.3.2). - ◆ Create an XML Element that is named according to the ISO 11179-derived type name.
+Additionally, you MAY document any mappings to existing standard business terms (Section 3.3.1). - ◆ For XML Attributes, use an ISO 11179-compliant name in lower camel case. - ◆ For an XML DTD, create elements that are named after ISO 11179-compliant names in upper camel case, and document the ISO 11179 name in the DTD as an XML comment. - ◆ Register the new element and its relationship to the existing FXR element in the appropriate namespace of the Federal XML Registry.

+If the component is not found, you SHOULD create XML component names following the rules defined above, except that there will be no reference to an existing FXR element.
 When used as XML component names, the ISO 11179 element names SHALL be converted to camel case by removing the periods and spaces, and adjusting the capitalization.

-The Draft Federal XML policy requires the reuse of XML elements registered in the FXR if those tags are found suitable.
+Draft Federal XML Tag Standards Policy10 requires the reuse of XML elements registered in the FXR if those tags are found suitable.
 The intent of this guidance is to provide clarification as to what suitability means, and reinforce the mandate that the registry be searched as a starting point for suitability determination.